Sgt. Pepper's Lonely Hearts Club Band (song): Reprise

 "Sgt.
 Pepper's Lonely Hearts Club Band (Reprise)" is a modified repeat of the opening song at a faster tempo and with heavier instrumentation.
 The track opens with McCartney's count-in; between 2 and 3, Lennon jokingly interjects "Bye!"
 Ringo Starr starts the song proper by playing the drum part unaccompanied for four bars, at the end of which a brief bass glissando from McCartney cues the full ensemble of two distorted electric guitars (played by George Harrison and Lennon), bass, drums and overdubbed percussion.
 In addition, McCartney overdubbed a Hammond organ part onto the track.

 While the first version of the song had stayed largely in the key of G major (except for transient modulation to F and perhaps C in the bridges), the reprise starts in F and features a modulation, to G. The mono and stereo mixes of the song differ slightly: the former has a fractionally different transition from the previous song, and includes crowd noise and laughter in the opening bars that are absent from the stereo mix.

 The idea for a reprise was Aspinall's, who thought that, as there was a "welcome song", there should also be a "goodbye song".
 The song contains broadly the same melody as the opening version, but with different lyrics and omitting the "It's wonderful to be here" section.
 At 1:18, it is one of the Beatles' shorter songs (the shortest is "Her Majesty" at 0:23).
 The reprise was recorded on 1 April 1967, two months after the version that opens the album.
 At the end of the track, Martin's applause sample segues into the final track of the album, "A Day in the Life".
+A run-through of the reprise is included on the outtakes album Anthology 2 (1996).